89Mods/AvaliSpaceProgram/README.md

 All 3D model assets are derived from the Da'vali model, which is **All Rights Reserved** to Rai Kitamatsu.

 All **plugin source code** is distributed under the **MIT License**.
-This applies to all files within the "PluginSource" part of the repository.
+This applies only to files within the "PluginSource" part of the repository.

 MIT License: